HSG Charitable Foundation Patient Safety Grant

 Eligibility Criteria

-• Applicant must be a Missouri Hospital Plan (MHP) member.
+• The Applicant must be a Missouri Hospital Plan (MHP) member.

 • Applicant must be willing to share project information and outcomes with others.